Table of contents

 The good news is that this creates a window of opportunity, as one can now buy established family friendly apartments considerably below replacement cost.

-• ANZ have recently revised their forecasts and expect capital city housing prices to rise 7.3% in 2024, but the stateby-state picture is quite varied.
+- ANZ have recently revised their forecasts and expect capital city housing price growth to slow to 5.5% in 2025, but the state-by-state picture is quite varied.
 Price outcomes will continue to be largely driven by the gap between supply and demand.
-Looking further ahead, ANZ think capital city housing price growth will slow to around 5.5% in 2025 as demand moderates.

 You can always beat the averages.

-While it’s likely that property price growth will be a little lower in 2024 than it was last year, the good news is that if you don’t like the outlook for what property will do on a national level, you can always beat it by investing in the right property in the right location.
+While it’s likely that property price growth will be a little lower in 2025 than it was last few years, the good news is that if you don’t like the outlook for what property will do on a national level, you can always beat it by investing in the right property in the right location.

 Now by that, I don’t mean look for the next hotspot.